-Apply for a Child Performance Licence which you may need for a child up to the age of 16, to take part in:
+You may need a performance licence for a child to take part in:

 - a public performance (such as TV, film, theatre or musical)